TEvans-Developer/HomeLab/README.md

 <hr>
 <i> What is LimaCharlie </i>

-<br> A SecOps cloud-based security tools and infrastructure
+<br> A SecOps cloud-based security tool and infrastructure

 <h3>Setting up LimaCharlie</h3>
 i.
 Go to LimaCharlie website and set up an account.
-Once the account is set up and question are answered "Create a new organization"
+Once the account is set up and questions are answered "Create a new organization"
 <br>ii.
 The name should be unique, "Data Residency Region" should be whatever is closest to you, in this cause for me it is USA.
 Demo Configuration should be disabled with the "Demo Configuration" "Template" set as "Extended Detection & Response Standard".
-Then click "Create Organization"
+Then click "Create Organization".

 <br>![Screenshot (83)](https://github.com/user-attachments/assets/875dfde1-76ee-4566-9464-84b58014b4d7)

 <br>iii.
-Once Org. is created you will need to click "Add Sensor".
-The credentials for this will be ass follow.
+Once the Org. is created you will need to click "Add Sensor".
+The credentials for this will be as follows.
 Select "Windows" > provide a description for the key > click "Create" > Select Installation Key and select the key that was just created.

 <br>iv.
 We then will install Windows sensor "x86.64(.exe)"